GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Acknowledgments

 \section{Acknowledgments}

-This work has been partially supported by the Spanish MINECO PID2019-105396RB-I00, and PID2022-136575OB-I00 projects; by the EPFL Solutions 4 Sustainability program ``HeatingBits: renewable-supplied data centers integrating heating and cooling supply of local districts''; by the Swiss NSF, grant no.~200021E\_220194: ``Sustainable and Energy Aware Methods for SKA (SEAMS)''; and through a donation of material from AMD Xilinx to EPFL EcoCloud.
-This article results from a research stay funded by the Spanish FPI pre-doctoral fellowship (grant PRE2020-096076) of the Ministry of Science, Innovation and Universities.
 The authors also thank the computer resources, technical expertise and assistance provided by the Supercomputing and Bioinnovation Center (SCBI) of the University of Malaga.
 The authors thank as well the EcoCloud center of EPFL, in particular Dr.~Xavier Ouvrard, for providing access to its infrastructure for monitoring energy consumption in servers.